How DNA Testing Has Improved Criminal Justice System

 FAQs By Audience

 Forensic science help increase the ability to solve crime as it provide factual evidence.
 It only needs small bits of DNA left at crime scenes to link criminals to the crimes they commit.
-The DNA technology
+The DNA technology can also be used to define paternity, exonerate the wrongly accused, and identify victims of crime, or disasters.

 Studies suggest that forensic DNA analysis is roughly 95 percent accurate, even though only one-tenth of 1 percent of human DNA differs from one individual to the next and, although estimates vary.